RoshanSharma7/Python-Music-Player/README.md

 # Django Music Player

 A fully functional music player web application built with Django.
-This project allows users to browse, search, and play songs, create playlists, and manage favorites with an intuitive and responsive interface.
+This project allows users to first register and login in to music player and upload the song according to the user mood and test, And playing the song.
+In this music player there is two song window one are small and other one are pop-up song window, we can use the both for playing the song.
+Here are managed are song very easily, make favorites with an intuitive and responsive interface.

 ---